Joe Scarborough: Morning Joe

 In May 2007, Scarborough became one of the rotating hosts auditioning for the slot vacated by Imus in the Morning on MSNBC.
 With his morning show, Scarborough won the slot permanently in July 2007.

 Morning Joe is a weekday MSNBC news and talk show from 6 a.m. to 10 a.m.
 Eastern Time.
 It features Joe Scarborough providing both enterprise reporting and discussion on the news of the day in a panel format with co-hosts Mika Brzezinski and Willie Geist.
-The show features in-depth discussions that help drive the day's political conversation.
-The initial reviews were positive.
+The show features in-depth discussions that help drive the day's political conversation, and initial reviews were positive.
 The New York Times said it was "unlike anything else on morning television" and American Journalism Review said the show "set the agenda for the day's news".

 In 2007, New York City mayor Michael Bloomberg joined Geist, Brzezinski, MSNBC president Phil Griffin, and Scarborough to cut the ribbon on the new set of Morning Joe at 30 Rock.

 The program became a Washington "breakfast staple", showing up on screens at the congressional gym and on government jets.
 Scarborough has covered presidential elections and conventions.

 According to Nielsen ratings in 2016, Morning Joe delivered MSNBC's biggest ever total viewer and demo audiences for that time period and beat third-place CNN in both categories.
 This marked Morning Joes seventh straight year topping CNN in total viewers.
 Scarborough also hosts Joe Scarborough Presents a primetime special dedicated to a single topic.
 The 2023 premiere featured Joe Biden, Bill and Hillary Clinton, and Tony Blair.
 He has appeared on The Late Show with Stephen Colbert, The Tonight Show Starring Jimmy Fallon, and Late Night With Seth Meyers.”
 He is a regular guest on NBC and MSNBC news programs such as PoliticsNation with Al Sharpton and Meet the Press.
 Joe also appeared as himself on two episodes of Curb Your Enthusiasm in 2024.

 In 2023, Morning Joe was the #1 cable morning show in New York and Washington, DC.
 Nationally, Morning Joe ranked #2 in all of cable television in its time slot for the 7th straight year.
 Morning Joe beat CNN in the ratings for the 14th straight year in total audience and in the Nielson A25-54 demographic group for the 8th straight year.
 Compared to the previous year, Morning Joe had double-digit viewership growth among total viewers and adults ages 25–54, while CNN This Morning and FOX & Friends had double-digit declines.
 In August 2023, Adweek reported Morning Joe was the most-watched morning cable news program.